LimboDancer-Canary/QuantumOfTrust/QoT_Professional_Network_UX_Analysis.md

 }
 ```

-The trust system doesn't verify artifacts-+it trusts the mutual sign-off.
+The trust system doesn't verify artifacts--it trusts the mutual sign-off.
 If both parties agreed the deliverable was +0.92 quality, that's the signal.
 Artifacts exist for human due diligence, not framework verification.

 ### 8. Skill Type Taxonomy